-Audrey H. Rubin is Vice President and Chief Operating Officer of the Law Department of Aon Corporation, the global professional services firm providing a broad range of risk, retirement and health solutions.
-Audrey is responsible for all financial, technology, personnel, strategic planning, and other business matters of that department, which has over 250 lawyers worldwide and provides strategic legal counsel to all Aon business lines.
+Audrey H. Rubin is Vice President and Chief Operating Officer of the Law Department of Aon Corporation.
+Audrey is responsible for all financial, technology, personnel, strategic planning, and operations of that worldwide department.

-A successful head of operations for law departments and firms, a General Counsel, Vice President of Human Resources, board member and law firm partner, Rubin understands all facets of business.
-She excels in creating practical business efficiencies, assessing and improving budgets and systems, negotiating profitable fee arrangements, and developing teams and leaders.
-Aon’s law department was awarded the ACC Value Challenge Award in 2016 largely for achievements under her direction.
-Aon’s Law department also received awards from PEX (process improvement) for Rubin’s work, and several public interest legal providers for pro bono services that she sponsors.
-She was the focus of a cover story in Inside Counsel on “How to Cut Legal Spending.”
-She was also featured in Crain’s Chicago Business, March 2016, in “How Lawyers are like Office Supplies.”
+Aon’s law department was awarded the ACC Value Challenge Award, largely for achievements under her direction.
+It was also honored with a PEX award for her department’s achievements in process improvement.
+She was the focus of a cover story in Inside Counsel on “How to Cut Legal Spending,” and featured in Crain’s Chicago Business, in “How Lawyers are like Office Supplies.”
 She is a highly regarded speaker and columnist on operational improvements in the legal industry.

 She was honored by Illinois Legal Aid Online, receiving its “Early Adopter” award, and by the Anti-Defamation League, receiving its prestigious “Women of Achievement” award.